pointfreeco/sqlite-data/Sources/SharingGRDB/Documentation.docc/Articles/ComparisonWithSwiftData.md

 This is powerful, but it can also lead to a number of problems in apps.
 First, the only way for this mechanism to work is for `Team` and `Sport` to be classes, and the `@Model` macro enforces that.
 Second, because the SQLite execution is so abstracted from us, it makes it easy to execute many, _many_ queries, leading to inefficient code.
-In this case, we are executing a whole new SQL query for each sport in order to get their teams.
-And on top of that, we are loading every team into memory just to get the number of teams.
-We don't actually need any data from the team.
+In this case, we are first executing a query to get all sports, and then executing a query for each sport to get the number of teams in each sport.
+And on top of that, we are loading every team into memory just to compute the number of teams.
+We don't actually need any data from the team, only their aggregate count.

-GRDB does not provide these kinds of tools, and for good reason.
+SharingGRDB does not provide these kinds of tools, and for good reason.
 Instead, if you know you want to fetch all of the teams with their corresponding sport, you can simply perform a single query that joins the two tables together:

 ```swift
 @Selection